jheyman/blog/pages/Anycubic3DPrinter/index.md

 	./avrdude -C ../etc/avrdude.conf -p m2560 -c stk500v2 -P /dev/ttyUSB0 -b 115200 -U eeprom:r:eeprom_backup_file.raw:r

 Writing/restoring the flash/eeprom files uses almost the same commands but just using `-U flash:w:flash_backup_file.bin` and `-U eeprom:w:eeprom_backup_file.bin`

+## Migrating to Marlin 1.1.9 firmware

+The vanilla version of Marlin 1.1.9 can be downloaded [here](https://github.com/MarlinFirmware/Marlin).

+Customizing Marlin to work for a specific printer boils down to updating two files:

+* Configuration.h
+* Configuration_adv.h

+I started from the [link](https://www.thingiverse.com/thing:3071086) John recommended, which pointed to files and video from this Da Hai Zhu guy, that I remember from earlier Kossel video browsing as being the best I could find at the time.
+I just had to do a few tweaks, since DaHai's configuration is for the pulley version of the Kossel, while I have the linear plus version.
+Also, I compared each modified parameter to their original value in Anycubic's linear plus firmware source code, and found a few discrepancies with Dahai's values, so I chose to stick to Anycubic values for those.

+Anyhow, I archived my customized version of Marlin 1.1.9 [here](https://github.com/jheyman/KosselLinearPlusCustomz/tree/master/firmware/Marlin-1.1.9_customized).

+The rest went smoothly:

+* Launch Arduino IDE
+* Open the file `Marlin.ino` (which loads all other required files in the IDE)
+* Compile it
+* Connect the Kossel to the PC via a USB cable
+* Setup the Arduino IDE:
+	 * Board: Arduino/Genuino Mega or Mega 2560
+	 * Processor: ATMega2560 (Mega2560)
+* then click `Upload` and....hold your breath.
+The upload took what felt like forever, in reality about 30 seconds, but I still sighed in relief upon seeing the completion message.

+The updated firmware's splashscreen showed up, all good.

+## Re-calibrating with Marlin 1.1.9

+All steps are very well explained in DaHai's [video](https://www.youtube.com/results?search_query=marlin+1.1.9+kossel), I capture them here for my own convenience:

+* Install/connect the leveling probe (I have version 2)
+* Launch `Prepare` / `Delta Calibration` / `AutoCalibration`
+	*	this is fairly long as it will go down and probe multiple points, 7 times in a row.
+* Launch `Prepare` / `Delta Calibration` / `Set Delta height`
+	* the head will  come down and probe the height once
+* Do `Prepare` / `Delta Calibration` / `Store settings`
+	* the machine will beep once to acknowledge
+* REMOVE the probe
+* Change `Prepare` / `Move Axis` / `Soft Endstops` to `Off`
+	* note: the `Move Axis` menu is not available until at least one homing has not been performed.
+* Now, using the `Move Z-axis` menu, move Z down, first in large steps (10mm) to ~10mm height, then in smaller 1mm steps to ~1mm height
+* At this point, slide a piece of paper under the nozzle, switch to the smallest steps of 0.1mm, and bring the nozzle down by 0.1mm increments UNTIL the paper cannot be moved freely underneath.
+When this happens, raise Z by 0.1mm
+* Make a note of the Z offset.
+If e.g. the paper can still be moved at Z=000.5mm, but cannot be moved at Z=000.4mm, then note an average Z offset of 000.45mm for the next steps.
+	* Note: the offset may be positive or negative.
+* Go to `Prepare` / `Delta Calibration` / `Delta Settings`, and adjust the `Height` setting by SUBTRACTING the Z offset you noted.
+	* Note: the subtraction can end up being an addition if the captured Z-offset is negative
+* Do `Prepare` / `Auto Home`
+* Go to `Control` / `Motion` and adjust the `Probe Z-offset` by SUBTRACTING the Z offset you noted, as already done for the `Height`.
+* Do `Control` / `Store settings`
+* Do `Prepare` / `Auto Home`
+* Now use the `Prepare` / `Move Axis` / `Move Z-axis` again to manually check whether the new settings are just right: lower the nozzle cautiously, using finer increments as you get closer to the bed surface, slide a piece of paper under the nozzle, and check that now the nozzle should come in contact with the paper at Z=000.0 (+/- 0.1mm).
+	* If this is the case, all good.
+Else, adjust the two params (`Height` and `Probe Z-offset`) by the remaining offset, as explained above, and re-test.
+* Raise the nozzle and REATTACH the probe
+* Do `Prepare` / `Level Bed`
+* Do `Control` / `Store settings`
+* Do `Prepare` / `Auto Home`
+* REMOVE the probe

+Once this is all done, you should have a nicely calibrated machine ready to print with a great-looking first layer.

 ## Upgrades